awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 ### RDS API<a name="Aurora.CreateInstance.Creating.API"></a>

 **Note**
-Before you can create an Aurora DB cluster using the AWS CLI, you must fulfill the required prerequisites, such as creating a VPC and an RDS DB subnet group\.
+Before you can create an Aurora DB cluster using the RDS API, you must fulfill the required prerequisites, such as creating a VPC and an RDS DB subnet group\.
 For more information, see [DB Cluster Prerequisites](#Aurora.CreateInstance.Prerequisites)\.

 Identify the DB subnet group and VPC security group ID for your new DB cluster, and then call the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) action to create the DB cluster\.

-When you create an Aurora MySQL DB cluster or DB instance, ensure that you specify the correct value for the `Engine` parameter value based on the MySQL compatibility of the DB cluster or DB instance\.
+When you create an Aurora DB cluster or DB instance, ensure that you specify the correct value for the `Engine` parameter\.
-+ When you create an Aurora MySQL 5\.7 DB cluster or DB instance, you must specify `aurora-mysql` for the `Engine` parameter\.
++ To create an Aurora MySQL 5\.6 DB cluster or DB instance, you must specify `aurora` for the `Engine` parameter\.
-+ When you create an Aurora MySQL 5\.6 DB cluster or DB instance, you must specify `aurora` for the `Engine` parameter\.
++ To create an Aurora MySQL 5\.7 DB cluster or DB instance, you must specify `aurora-mysql` for the `Engine` parameter\.

-When you create an Aurora PostgreSQL DB cluster or DB instance, specify `aurora-postgresql` for the `Engine` parameter\.
++ To create an Aurora PostgreSQL DB cluster or DB instance, you must specify `aurora-postgresql` for the `Engine` parameter\.